szczyglis-dev/py-gpt/README.md

 You can create presets with custom instructions for multiple agents, incorporating various workflows, instructions, and goals to achieve.

 All plugins are available for agents, so you can enable features such as file access, command execution, web searching, image generation, vision analysis, etc., for your agents.
 Connecting agents with plugins can create a fully autonomous, self-sufficient system.
+All currently enabled plugins are automatically available to the Agent.

 When the `Auto-stop` option is enabled, the agent will attempt to stop once the goal has been reached.